-Individuals contributing cloud observations need to be in a GLOBE country (see map of participating countries, https://www.globe.gov/globe-community/community-map).
+Individuals contributing cloud observations need to be in a GLOBE country.
 These individuals fall into two groups: those that have received formal GLOBE protocol training, and those that are trained via the tutorials supplied with the GLOBE Observer app.
 Users that receive formal training are often classroom educators who want to teach their students the protocols (i.e., methods) to collect and enter data for GLOBE's additional protocols (i.e., beyond what is available in the GLOBE Observer app.)
 Users that have received formal training can enter data through other mechanisms in addition to the GLOBE Observer mobile app, including data entry desktop forms, GLOBE's Data Entry mobile app, and email data entry.
 GLOBE Observer mobile app users need only view the tutorials supplied within the app before submitting data.
-Detailed steps for the clouds protocol can be found on the NASA GLOBE Clouds webpage (https://www.globe.gov/web/s-cool/home/observation-and-reporting).
+Detailed steps for the clouds protocol for the clouds protocol can be found on the NASA GLOBE Clouds webpage.